 - Deploy reasonable controls to prevent the retention of passwords and encryption keys in clear text files on the company’s network.

-A large number of enforcement actions have been brought by the FTC against companies that made misleading statements about their privacy practices.
-For example, TRUSTe was the subject of an FTC complaint after it allegedly represented that it annually recertified companies that displayed its Privacy Seal, despite having failed to do so in more than 1,000 instances.
+Lastly, as mandated in TRUSTe was the subject of an FTC complaint after it allegedly represented that it annually recertified companies that displayed its Privacy Seal, despite having failed to do so in more than 1,000 instances.
 TRUSTe agreed to a settlement whereby it would refrain from misrepresenting “[t]he steps it takes to evaluate, certify, review, or recertify a company’s privacy practices,” and also agreed to pay a fine of $200,000.
-Similarly, retail tracking firm Nomi Technologies was charged by the FTC with falsely claiming that consumers could opt-out of its tracking activities and that consumers were provided notice of such tracking.
-It was subsequently ordered not to make such misrepresentations.
+Similarly, retail tracking firm ordered not to make such misrepresentations.

 Making misleading claims about data security also made companies the target of FTC enforcement actions.
-Henry Schein Practice Solutions, a dental practice software company, agreed to settle a complaint with the FTC over allegations that it mislead customers about the encryption of data.
+Henry Schein Practice Solutions, a dental practice software company, complaint with the FTC over allegations that it mislead customers about the encryption of data.
 In another case, Oracle was the subject of an FTC complaint over its claims about updates to its Java Platform, Standard Edition.
 When consumers downloaded updated versions of Java SE, only the most recent prior iteration of the software was removed, potentially leaving older, less secure versions on consumer’s devices.
 Despite allegedly being aware of these vulnerabilities, Oracle failed to disclose this information to consumers during the update process.

 The inferred FTC’s standards around misleading consumers about privacy and data protection:

-TES Franchising, American International Mailing, Golf Connect, Pinger, NAICS Association, Jubilant Clinsys, IOActive, Contract Logix, Forensics Consulting Solutions, Dale Jarrett Racing Adventure, SteriMed Medical Waste Solutions, California Skate-Line, Just Bagels Mfg., One Industries Corp., and Inbox Group were all charged with making false claims about their participation in the U.S.-EU Safe Harbor Framework, and were prohibited from further misrepresenting their participation in any government-sponsored or self-regulatory privacy or data security program.
-Three other companies, DecuSoft, Tru Communication, and Md7, settled with the FTC over charges that they allegedly misled consumers regarding their participation in the EU-U.S. Privacy Shield.
+Based on an analysis of the above cases, companies must be careful to not misrepresent the privacy or security of their software, such as “whether or to what extent” its product “offers industry-standard encryption.”
+Companies should also notify customers if they use “a less complex encryption algorithm to protect patient data than Advanced Encryption Standard (‘AES’), which is recommended as an industry standard by the National Institute of Standards and Technology (‘NIST’).”
+Moreover, based on the settlement order TES Franchising, Golf Connect, NAICS Association, IOActive, Forensics Consulting Solutions, SteriMed Medical Waste Solutions, Just Bagels Mfg., Inbox Group were all charged with making false claims about their participation in the U.S.-EU Safe Harbor Framework, and were prohibited from further misrepresenting their participation in any government-sponsored or self-regulatory privacy or data security program.
+Three other companies, Tru Communication, and settled with the FTC over charges that they allegedly misled consumers regarding their participation in the EU-U.S. Privacy Shield.

 The inferred FTC’s standards around making false claims about participating in international privacy agreements: